ksu-cs-textbooks/cs-zero/content/00-introduction/06-cc110-syllabus/_index.md

 The details in this syllabus are not set in stone.
 Due to the flexible nature of this class, adjustments may need to be made as the semester progresses, though they will be kept to a minimum.
 If any changes occur, the changes will be posted on the Canvas page for this course and emailed to all students.

+### Academic Honesty

+Kansas State University has an Honor and Integrity System based on personal integrity, which is presumed to be sufficient assurance that, in academic matters, one's work is performed honestly and without unauthorized assistance.
+Undergraduate and graduate students, by registration, acknowledge the jurisdiction of the Honor and Integrity System.
+The policies and procedures of the [Honor and Integrity System](https://www.k-state.edu/honor/) apply to all full and part-time students enrolled in undergraduate and graduate courses on-campus, off-campus, and via distance learning.
+A component vital to the Honor and Integrity System is the inclusion of the Honor Pledge which applies to all assignments, examinations, or other course work undertaken by students.
+The Honor Pledge is implied, whether or not it is stated: "On my honor, as a student, I have neither given nor received unauthorized aid on this academic work."
+A grade of XF can result from a breach of academic honesty.
+The F indicates failure in the course; the X indicates the reason is an Honor Pledge violation.

+**For this course, a violation of the Honor Pledge will result in sanctions such as a 0 on the assignment or an XF in the course, depending on severity.
+Actively seeking unauthorized aid, such as posting lab assignments on sites such as Chegg or StackOverflow or asking another person to complete your work, even if unsuccessful, will result in an immediate XF in the course.**

+We reserve the right to use various platforms that can perform automatic plagiarism detection by tracking changes made to files and comparing submitted projects against other students' submissions and known solutions.
+That information may be used to determine if plagiarism has taken place.

 {{% notice warning %}}
-Effective 9/26/2022: Due to rampant plagiarism, the copying and pasting of code is no longer allowed.
+The copying and pasting of code is not allowed.
 All coding must be done in the Codio IDE.
-Moving forward, if you paste any code into Codio (other than code which is explicitly given as starter code) you will receive an XF.
-The `X` indicates that academic dishonesty occurred and the `F` indicates that you failed the course.
+If you paste any code into Codio (other than code which is explicitly given as starter code in the course) a zero will be given.
+If the violation occurs a second time, an XF will be given for the course.
 {{% /notice %}}

-{{< syllabus exclude="facecoverings" >}}
+{{< syllabus exclude="honesty">}}